Beautiful Plants For Your Interior

 20 Common Garden Weeds Found in The UK

 If you have a garden or an allotment, then you are probably well aware of many of the common garden weeds found in the UK.
 Some you recognise some you may not.
-While each of these plants has its own unique characteristics, they all share some common traits.
+While each of these plants has its unique characteristics, they all share some common traits.

 Listed below are 20 of the most common garden weeds found in the UK.
 Some of these common weeds you will no doubt have to contend with at one time or another, don’t be put off though all gardens have weeds.